sfaber34/scaffold-eth/README.md

 ## Known Issues / Wants

-- **Planet.colorB**, **Planet.colorC** don't necessarily need to be specified.
-Planets still look ok if colorB/colorC are just darker shades of colorA which could be done programmatically.
 - **Trigonometry.sol** (https://github.com/mds1/solidity-trigonometry) isn't being imported correctly.
 Works but can't be smart.
-- There's currently no checks to make sure that stars and planets can all fit in frame.
-I'm sure things will get weird if the sum of the star radius and planet diameters > 500 px.
-- Rendering the background star field (**ReturnSvg.sol:75-85**) really slows down the app.
-NFTs look better with more background stars but currently only 50 are rendered.
+- Rendering the background star field (**ReturnSvg.sol:82-107**) really slows down the app.
+Commented out for now.
-- **uint2str()** is in multiple contracts.
-- I'm sure a bunch of other stuff...
+- There's no restrictions on possible planet colors (**Planet.colorA**, **Planet.colorB**, **Planet.colorC**) so there could be very dark planets which looks meh.
+- I tried some css hackery to disable the light mode in frontend.
+Causes legibility issues with addresses.
+- Need to make ant card in /yourExos responsive so it fits on little screens

 # 📚 Documentation